“I love a sunburnt country, a land of sweeping plains, of rugged mountain ranges, of drought and flooding rains.”

 These words from Dorothea Mackellar, writing in the early 20th century, perfectly encapsulate the heart of the Australian bush.
 But no matter where you are in the world, chances are your local rural landscapes can be just as breathtaking as the wild outback – characterised by diverse and unique biomes, and stunning sunsets and starry skies from dusk to dawn.

 And if you’re lucky enough to own a country property like a quaint cottage or bungalow, then you must love escaping to this little abode – or perhaps you’re living there 24/7.
 Living in the country certainly comes with many challenges but, with regular maintenance, your country cottage will be healthy and able to withstand any problems nature might throw at it.
+What is Chinking on a Log Home?
+Chinking is the material used to seal gaps between the logs, ensuring insulation and protection from weather, pests, and moisture damage.

 Today we are going through the areas of your country home that require regular maintenance.
 Read on to check that you’re handling the essentials so that you can rest easy in your rural retreat.